Your actual charge speed is based on battery size, vehicle charge rate, charger speed, the weather and more. Get to grips with EV charge speeds.

 Your car’s battery: EV batteries have set a set capacity (kWh).
 If you have a large battery capacity, meaning your vehicle is capable of taking you further, then naturally, it will take longer to charge it up to capacity.

-The charge point: your charge time is going to be impacted by the charge point you’re using, and whether you’ve chosen a slow, fast, rapid/ultra-rapid charger.
-You might have a car that can charge at a very fast rate, but if you’re using a charger with a slower maximum rate, you will be capped at that slower rate.
+The charge point: Your charge time is going to be impacted by the charge point you’re using, and whether you’ve chosen a slow, fast, rapid/ultra-rapid charger.
+You might have a car that can charge at a very fast rate, but if you’re using a charger that can’t match it, you will be capped at that slower rate.
 EVs also need to be charged via Direct Current (DC) so if you are using a standard socket to charge (AC) the vehicle will use a converter to transform the power into DC.
-There are limits on how much AC power you can get into an EV via a converter and so this type of charging reaches its maximum capacity at around 22kWh – in some vehicles – and at speeds as low as 3.7 kWh in others.
+There are limits on how much AC power you can get into an EV via a converter and so this type of charging reaches its maximum capacity at around 22kW in some vehicles, and at speeds as low as 3.7 kW in others.

-Grid availability: you will also sometimes be at the mercy of the grid – and the availability of power.
-For example it may not be efficient to charge at peak times.
+Grid availability: You will also sometimes be at the mercy of the grid and how much power you are really getting from EV charging can depend on the availability of power.
+For example, it may not be efficient to charge at peak times during the evenings.

-No. of EVs competing for power: if you are using a station at the same time as many other EVs, you may find your charge speed is reduced.
+No. of EVs competing for power: If you are using a station at the same time as many other EVs, you may find your charge speed is reduced.
+This is also a consideration for businesses considering installing EV charging infrastructure on their premises.

-Extreme weather: When temperatures are colder, your charge rate may be slower – and your range may be impacted.
-And research shows that extreme heat can also have an adverse affect on battery capacity over time (source).
+Extreme weather: When temperatures are colder, your charge rate may be slower and your range may be impacted.
+Research shows that extreme heat can also have an adverse effect on battery capacity over time (source).
+We’ve covered in detail how cold weather can affect EV battery performance.

 And your real driving range might not be what you expected either…